creativeprojects/resticprofile/contrib/notification-scripts/README.md

 resticprofile-send-error.sh [options] user1@domain user2@domain ...
 Options:
-   -s         Only send mail when operating on schedule (RESTICPROFILE_ON_SCHEDULE=1) -c command Set the profile command (instead of PROFILE_COMMAND) -n name    Set the profile name (instead of PROFILE_NAME) -p         Print mail to stdout instead of sending it
+   -s         Only send mail when operating on schedule (RESTICPROFILE_ON_SCHEDULE=1) -o name,..
+Only send mail when PROFILE_NAME is in the list of specified names -c command Set the profile command (instead of PROFILE_COMMAND) -n name    Set the profile name (instead of PROFILE_NAME) -p         Print mail to stdout instead of sending it